kangrongji/cubical-classics/README.md

 We are open to advices and contributions!

-> From Program that halts in theory but no one ever seen it,
+> From program that halts in theory but no one ever seen it,
+>
 > to program that no mortal but only god could run.